Avatar Adi Da, 1973

 Therefore, Satsang with Me is (Itself) the only sadhana, the only true Spiritual practice.
 Living, working, sitting with Me is sadhana.
 It is meditation.
 It is Realization.

 To Enjoy Truth is simply to be Awake.
 I have often used the contrast between the waking state and the dreaming state to symbolize the difference between "radical" understanding and all the forms of seeking.
 All attainments, all forms of cognition, all forms of mind, however sublime, belong within the "dream".
 When extraordinary and even miraculous conditions are actually enjoyed or experienced, they reveal themselves to be essentially of the same nature as the ordinary experience of suffering that provoked the search to begin with.
 In My own Case, there is no consolation in samadhis, or trance states, no consolation in visions, no consolation in going to other worlds, no consolation in any Realization that can be attained.
 At last, when understanding is most perfect, it becomes obvious that all that has ever occurred has been a modification of Consciousness Itself (or the One and Only Divine Conscious Light).
-This entire thing that has been upsetting you — all this movement, all this seeking, all this attainment — has been a modification of Conscious Light.
+This entire thing that has been upsetting you—all this movement, all this seeking, all this attainment—has been a modification of Conscious Light.
 There is a Conscious Instant in which it becomes Obvious that This Is So.
-And that is — if one can still apply any name or significance to it whatsoever — most "radical" (or most perfectly "gone-to-the-root") understanding.
+And that is—if one can still apply any name or significance to it whatsoever—most "radical" (or most perfectly "at-the-root") understanding.

 [Excerpt from My “Bright” Word]